A message from your Board:

 Section 2.
 Voting Rights

-Each individual member shall be entitled to one vote on each matter submitted to a vote of the members.
+Each individual Class 1 and Class 2 member shall be entitled to one vote on each matter submitted to a vote of the members.
 Family memberships get one vote for each adult member of the household.

 Section 3.
 Annual Dues

-The Board of Directors may determine from time to time the amount of annual dues payable to the Corporation by members of each class.
+The Board of Directors may determine from time to time the annual dues payable to the Association by members of each class.
 Dues shall be payable upon joining and annually thereafter.

 Section 4.
 Termination of Membership